 Beginning of Chat Transcript

 David: Good Evening.
 I'm David Roberts.
 I'm the moderator for tonight's conference.
 I want to welcome everyone to HealthyPlace.com.
 Our topic tonight is "The Damage Caused By Sexual Abuse".
-Our guest is psychologist and author, Heyward Ewart, Ph.D.
+Our guest is a psychologist and author, Heyward Ewart, Ph.D.

 Dr. Ewart retired from a 20-year practice to devote himself to public education in the realms of domestic and child abuse and, more recently, the identification of dangerous students.
 He is a Diplomate of the American College of Forensic Examiners, and an adjunct professor of psychology at University of South Carolina.
 His new book, "The Lies That Bind: The Permanence of Child Abuse," is based on treating sexual abuse victims for his entire career.
 It contains graphic case histories demonstrating that abuse mangles the personality and introduces a "false self" that literally attracts predators throughout life.

 Good evening Dr. Ewart, and welcome to HealthyPlace.com.
 Thank you for being our guest tonight.
 Are you saying that once a person has been sexually abused, the damage that has been caused leaves them open to further episodes of abuse?

 Dr. Ewart: Absolutely.
 Such an event begins to mangle the personality so that the victim believes that it is his or her fault.
 The "my fault" thinking, is the biggest factor in people developing an attitude that it is their fault, and they deserve no better than being treated in an abusive way.

 David: From what I've read, it is not unusual for the sexual abuse victim to reach a conclusion that the sexual abuse was her/his fault.
 In other types of crimes, that kind of thinking usually doesn't come about.
 How does that occur in the person who has been sexually abused?